JHay0112/JHay0112.github.io/_articles/2024-10-26-playing-with-openems.md

 OpenEMS does require additional configuration to export electric field data over-time with the use of an electric field "dump" (just in case anyone wishes to replicate this kind of experiment).
 I should note that the location of the antenna I have drawn on in the figure below is only approximate.
-(See my comment about a lack of common origin, this is be the greatest limitation in my current approach to simulation.)
+(See my comment about a lack of common origin, this is the greatest limitation in my current approach to simulation.)